Universal Translation Services

 • Learn about the culture so you can understand the language in a better way

-• Speak with native speakers on a regular basis to improve your pronunciation and fluency
+• Speak with native speakers regularly to improve your pronunciation and fluency

 • What are the benefits of learning a new language?